 You only need 3 ingredients to make this deeply flavorful, thick, luscious Parisian Hot Chocolate (Le Chocolat Chaud), that will most likely be the finest cup of hot chocolate you will ever have!

 Top it with some raspberry whipped cream and marshmallows and enjoy an indulgent hot chocolate whenever you need some cozy comfort! 🙂

-A truly decadent hot chocolate that’s served in cafes in Paris, this is also known as Le Chocolat Chaud.
-But I call it, the best freaking hot chocolate ever!
+This French hot chocolate is a quintessential French dessert recipe (or breakfast/brunch drink) served in cafes in Paris.
+Also called Le Chocolat Chaud.
+But I prefer to call it the best freaking hot chocolate ever!

 The base for Le Chocalat Chaud can be modified to your taste.
 Add a touch of sugar if you like.

 Or to make Dairy Free or Vegan Parisian Hot Chocolate – just use almond milk instead of regular milk.
 I have made this with almond milk and it gives the hot chocolate a delightful nuttier taste.
 Mr K actually prefers that additional flavor profile.
 Also make sure the bittersweet chocolate has no dairy in it as well.